6 credit card lessons from small business owners

 Lesson #4: Not analyzing that annual fee

 Mark Chen is the founder and CEO of BillSmart.com, a Los Angeles-based negotiation service for credit cards and other bills.
-Chen’s first business credit card was CardNamediscontinued, which he got in 2019 and, at the time, had a hefty annual fee of $595 (It’s now AnnualFees; See Rates and Fees).
+Chen’s first business card was CardNamediscontinued, which he got in 2019 and, at the time, had a hefty annual fee of $595 (It’s now AnnualFees; See Rates and Fees).
 American Express is a CardRatings advertiser.

 He says that to offset the fee, he had to spend $5,000 a month, and one of those months, he put his parents’ utility bill on the card to reach the threshold.

 “After the first year, I downgraded to the CardName and currently use the [CardNamediscontinued] for the majority of my business spend,” Chen says.
+All information about the CardName has been collected independently by Cardratings.

 Lesson #5: Not doing enough research on that first credit card